cncjs/gcode-interpreter/README.md

 ## Examples

-You can run this example with babel-node:
+Run this example with babel-node:
 ```js
 import { GCodeInterpreter } from 'gcode-interpreter';